 Recognition programs are a critical tool for managers helping teams adjust to remote work.
 These programs don’t just include annual performance appraisals, but also include tools that make employees feel valued and seen.

-Programs such as monetary rewards, verbal or written appreciation, as well as coupons or gift cards are a great way for an organization to push their employees to perform better.
+Programs such as monetary rewards, employee of the month, verbal or written appreciation, as well as coupons or gift cards are a great way for an organization to push their employees to perform better.
 Research shows 58% of employees consider recognition to be the best way to keep people productive.

 Keeping your teams happy and engaged should be your number one priority as a manager.
 These recognition programs are a simple and cost-effective way to mark outstanding performance and reinforce the values and standards of your workplace.